 FAQ

-Why is my effective rate different from your table?
+Why is my effective rate different from your 15-country table?

-Does the UAE row mean I owe 8% tax?
+Does the UAE row mean I owe 8% income tax?